Skip to Content

 Grandparent Rights

-Contact us today by calling (480) 418-7011 to schedule a consultation with our Scottsdale grandparents' rights lawyer.
+Contact us today by calling (480) 418-7011 to schedule a free consultation with our Scottsdale grandparents’ rights attorneys.

-Some circumstances call for immediate action to protect your relationship with a grandchild, especially when the child is at risk or faces a sudden change in home life.
-In Maricopa County, including Scottsdale, courts can review emergency requests if the situation threatens a child’s safety, involves sudden custody changes, or stems from parental incapacity.
-Judges evaluate emergencies individually, relying on the evidence provided and considering the child’s best interests.
+Some circumstances call for immediate action, especially when a child’s safety is at risk or a sudden change disrupts their home life.
+In Maricopa County, courts can review emergency petitions when a situation threatens a child’s safety, involves a sudden custody change, or stems from parental incapacity.
+Judges evaluate emergency requests individually, relying on submitted evidence and the child’s best interests.

-The team at Singer Pistiner, PC supports clients throughout the process as part of a strategy that includes both negotiation and legal planning.
-We help you prepare by clarifying your goals, evaluating past interactions, and determining focus areas for agreement.
-Many families in Scottsdale reach lasting, practical agreements through mediation, reducing stress along the way.
-Mediation is not ideal for every scenario—especially if safety is a concern—but for families wanting to maintain lasting connections, it offers a constructive way to resolve conflict.
-By blending negotiation and formal legal steps, grandparents can seek outcomes that prioritize family and meet the expectations of Arizona courts.
+We support clients through this process as part of a strategy that integrates both negotiation and formal legal planning.
+We help you prepare by clarifying your goals, evaluating past interactions, and identifying focus areas for agreement.
+Mediation isn’t appropriate in every case, particularly when child safety is a concern, but for families wanting to maintain lasting connections, it offers a constructive path forward.

 What Are the Criteria for a Grandparent to Obtain Visitation Rights in Scottsdale?

-Grandparents can petition for visitation rights in Arizona under certain circumstances, including when the child’s parents are divorced, when a parent has passed away or is absent, or when the parents were never married.
-To succeed, grandparents must show that visitation is in the child’s best interests, supported by evidence of an existing relationship.
-Each case undergoes detailed court review, with outcomes dependent on the evidence submitted.
+Grandparents can petition for visitation rights in Arizona when the child’s parents’ marriage has been dissolved, when a parent has passed away or been absent for at least three months, or when the parents were never married.
+To pursue visitation, grandparents must show that visitation is in the child’s best interests, supported by evidence of an existing relationship.

 Can Grandparents Seek Custody of Their Grandchildren in Arizona?

-Outlining consistent support, such as attending school events, participating in activities, or frequent visits, helps show the depth of the relationship.
-Courts rely on written accounts, photos, and statements from others to evaluate the connection.
-By sharing this information, grandparents can effectively communicate the role they play in their grandchildren’s lives.
+Consistent involvement, such as attending school events, participating in activities, frequent visits, and providing care, demonstrates the depth of that connection.
+Courts rely on written accounts, photographs, and statements from third parties to evaluate the relationship.
+Gathering this documentation early is one of the most important steps in preparing a petition.

-What Are the Potential Challenges in Grandparent Rights Cases?
+What Are the Common Challenges in Grandparent Rights Cases?

-Legal and emotional complications can also make cases more difficult.
-Open communication and mediation help manage conflict when parties disagree.
-Singer Pistiner, PC focuses on negotiation and mediation to resolve disputes while protecting the child’s welfare and family ties.
-Using knowledge of Arizona family law, we help families find solutions that put children first.
+Open communication and mediation can help manage conflict when parties disagree.
+We focus on negotiation and mediation to resolve disputes while protecting the child’s welfare and family ties, drawing on our knowledge of Arizona family law to help families find solutions that put children first.

-How Long Does the Process for Grandparent Rights Take in Scottsdale?
+How Long Does the Grandparent Rights Process Take in Scottsdale?

 • Arizona Association of Family Law Attorneys